From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

-Frequently asked questions about Portable Long Service Leave.
+Frequently Asked Questions about Portable Long Service Leave.

-What is the difference between long service leave and portable long service leave?
+What is the difference between long service leave and Portable Long Service Leave?

-In South Australia, most employees accrue long service leave under the Long Service Leave Act 1987 and must be employed with one employer for ten years to be entitled to long service leave (or seven years for a pro-rata payment).
-The portable scheme allows workers to accrue long service leave benefits for work covered by the scheme, regardless of the number of employers they have worked for.
+In South Australia, most employees accrue long service leave under the Long Service Leave Act 1987 and must be employed with one employer for 10 years to be entitled to long service leave (or 7 years for a pro-rata payment).
+The Portable Long Service Leave scheme allows workers to accrue long service leave benefits for work covered by the scheme, regardless of the number of employers they have worked for.

 Am I required to register?